glyfish/glyfish.github.io/_drafts/discrete_cross_correlation_theorem.md

 which proves the Cross Correlation Theorem defined by equation {% katex %}(10){% endkatex %}.

-## Cross Correlation Theorem Example
+## Discrete Fourier Transform Example

-This section will work through an example calculation of cross correlation which can be worked out by hand.
-The manual calculations will be compared with calculations performed using the FFT library from `numpy`.
+This section will work through an example calculation of a discrete Fourier Transform which can be worked out by hand.
+The manual calculations will be compared with calculations performed using the FFT library from `scipy`.

-Discrete Fourier Transform of a time series, represented by the column vector {% katex %}f{% endkatex %}, into a column vector of Fourier coefficients, {% katex %}F{% endkatex %}, can be represented by the linear equation,
+The Discrete Fourier Transform of a time series, given by the column vector {% katex %}f{% endkatex %}, into a column vector of Fourier coefficients, {% katex %}\overline{f}{% endkatex %}, can be represented by the linear equation,

 {% katex display %}
-F = Tf
+\overline{f} = Tf
 {% endkatex %}

 Where {% katex %}T{% endkatex %} is the transform matrix computed from the Fourier basis functions.